 Associations are built to develop and share knowledge and best practices and to help their members' networks.
 They also support members and advocate for their interests.

-This type of organization does not cater to general consumers.
-Its members' needs are unique, and each association may have its own specific culture based on the industry it's in.
+Association membership organizations don't cater to general consumers.
+The needs of members are unique, and each association may have its own specific culture based on the industry it's in.

 Let’s look at some helpful insights that will improve marketing an association and boosting recruitment.